Common name: Ginger

 History: Ginger has had a long history of medicinal use, dating back 2000 years.
 In traditional Chinese medicine and Ayruveda it was used in stomachaches, diarrhoea, nausea, asthma, respiratory disorders, and arthritis (Grzanna et al., 2005).

 Current applications: Ginger may be suitable for treating travel sickness, flatulent colic, irritable bowel, and diarrhoea where no inflammation exists (Bartram, 2013).
 It helps in cases of colds and influenza to promote perspiration and reduce body temperature.
-It is helpful for cold hands and feet.
-It also may be useful in stimulating appetite.
+As a warming circulatory stimulant, it may prove helpful for cold hands and feet.
+As a digestive stimulant, it may be useful in stimulating appetite.
 It can be included in ones diet for atherosclerosis and coronary artery disease.
 It may be useful in cases of nausea and vomiting.

 Science: Ginger root contains various anti-oxidants and nutrients including polyphenols, vitamin C, beta-carotene, flavonoids, and tannins (Prakash et al., 2010).
 It is an anti-inflammatory and represses prostaglandin synthesis, a pro inflammatory lipid (Grzanna et al., 2005).
 Ginger exhibits spasmolytic activity, meaning it reduces spasms, and so may be good for intestinal bloating and cramps (Ghayur et al., 2005).
 Ginger also exhibits gastrokinetic activity, meaning it increases passing, so can help relieve constipation (Ghayur et al., 2005).
 There are two well conducted studies of reasonable size on humans.
 One study found a significant reduction in osteoarthritis pain (Altman et al., 2001), however the effect size was quite low.
 It also used a patented extract with another herb so it is hard to judge which was responsible for the effect.
 Another study on type II diabetes found it reduced symptoms of the disorder (Mozaffari-Khosravi et al., 2014).